Blog

 For instance, you could hand it a Figma design for a login screen and say:

-This completely changes the developer's job.
+This changes the developer's job.
 You go from being a code writer to an AI director.
-The agent handles all the tedious boilerplate for state, API calls, and screen transitions, which frees you up to focus on the big-picture architecture and the unique features that actually matter.
-When you're comparing AI platforms, it's worth checking for solid React Native integrations to make sure the whole process is as smooth as possible.
+The agent handles the tedious boilerplate for state, API calls, and screen transitions, which frees you to focus on the big-picture architecture and the unique features that actually matter.

 A Practical End-to-End Scenario

-Let’s walk through what this looks like in the real world with a platform like CatDoes.
+Here is what this looks like in the real world with an end-to-end platform.

 First, you import your design and generate the app.
-You just give the AI agent a link to your polished Figma file.
-The agent gets to work, analyzing your design system, components, and layouts to generate the initial React Native Expo project.
+You give the AI agent a link to your polished Figma file.
+The agent analyzes your design system, components, and layouts to generate the initial React Native Expo project.

-Next, you get to instantly preview and test.
-The platform gives you a live, interactive preview of the app running right in your browser.
-Better yet, it provides a QR code you can scan to run the app on your actual iPhone or Android device.
-This is crucial for getting a real-world feel for the app.
+Next, you instantly preview and test.
+The platform gives you a live, interactive preview of the app running in your browser.
+Better yet, it provides a QR code you can scan to run the app on your actual iPhone or Android device, which is crucial for getting a real-world feel.

 Turning Generated Code Into a Production-Ready App

-Getting code out of a design tool is a huge win, but let's be real: it's not a finished product.
-Think of that generated code as a perfect scaffold.
-The structure is solid, but it has no plumbing or electricity.
-It's your job to turn that static frame into a living, breathing app that people can actually use.
+Getting code out of a design tool is a big win, but it is not a finished product.
+Think of that generated code as a solid scaffold.
+The structure is in place, but the logic and data are not.
+Your job is to turn that static frame into a working app that people can actually use.

 This is where true development begins.
-You'll be adding the logic, data, and interactivity that separates a picture of an app from the real thing.
-To speed things up, many developers lean on frameworks and libraries, or explore dedicated app building platforms that can accelerate this final stretch.
+You will add the logic, data, and interactivity that separate a picture of an app from the real thing.
+To speed things up, many developers lean on established frameworks and libraries.

 Wiring Up Navigation and User Flow

-Your app might have beautiful screens, but if users can't move between them, they're just trapped on an island.
-The very first task is to implement navigation.
+Your app might have beautiful screens, but if users cannot move between them, they are stuck.
+The first task is to implement navigation.
 In the React Native world, that almost always means one thing: React Navigation.

-It’s the gold standard for a reason.
+It is the standard for a reason.
 It gives you the building blocks for every navigation pattern your users will expect.

-Stack Navigator: This is your bread and butter for linear flows.
+• Stack Navigator: The standard choice for linear flows.
 Think tapping an item in a list and drilling down to a detail screen.

-Drawer Navigator: The classic slide-out menu, ideal for things like settings, user profiles, or other secondary destinations.
+• Drawer Navigator: The classic slide-out menu, ideal for settings, user profiles, or other secondary destinations.

-The goal is to make movement through the app feel completely invisible.
-Your navigation code should be a direct translation of the user journey you mapped out in Figma, ensuring the final product feels just as intuitive as the prototype.
+The goal is to make movement through the app feel invisible.
+Your navigation code should be a direct translation of the user journey you mapped out in Figma, so the final product feels just as intuitive as the prototype.

 Managing Application State

 As soon as a user taps a button, your app's state starts to change.
 For simple UI toggles, like showing or hiding a menu, a local useState hook is all you need.
-But what about data that needs to be everywhere at once?
-That’s where you need a proper state management solution.
+But for data that needs to be available everywhere, you need a proper state management solution.

-Zustand is a fantastic choice here.
-It’s lightweight, simple, and avoids a ton of boilerplate.
-You create a central "store" for your app's shared data, and any component can grab what it needs.
-It's the perfect tool for handling things like:
+Zustand is a strong choice here.
+It is lightweight, simple, and avoids a ton of boilerplate.
+You create a central store for your app's shared data, and any component can grab what it needs.
+It is well suited for handling things like:

 Integrating APIs for Dynamic Content

 Very few apps are static.
-They need to pull in real, live data from a backend.
-That means it’s time to hook up your API calls.
-Whether you prefer the built-in fetch or a more powerful library like Axios, this is how you connect your beautiful UI to actual information.
+They need to pull in real, live data from a backend, which means it is time to hook up your API calls.
+Whether you prefer the built-in fetch or a more powerful library like Axios, this is how you connect your UI to actual information.

-That UserProfile component your tool generated?
-It's just sitting there with placeholder text.
+That UserProfile component your tool generated is sitting there with placeholder text.
 Your next move is to write a function that hits an API endpoint like /api/user/123, grabs the response, and uses that data to populate the component.
 This is the moment your app stops being a mockup and starts feeling real.

 Common Questions About Figma to React Native

-Turning a polished Figma design into a real, working React Native app brings up a lot of questions.
-It’s a process that has changed dramatically in just a few years, so let's clear up some of the most common ones.
+Turning a polished Figma design into a working React Native app brings up a lot of questions.
+The process has changed dramatically in just a few years, so here are clear answers to the most common ones.

 How Much Coding Skill Is Needed?

-This really comes down to the path you take.
-If you’re going the manual route, you need to be a solid React Native developer, plain and simple.
-You'll be handling everything from component structure to state management yourself.
+This comes down to the path you take.
+If you are going the manual route, you need to be a solid React Native developer.
+You will handle everything from component structure to state management yourself.

-In the early days of design-to-code, the output was often a tangled mess you couldn't use for anything serious.
-That's no longer the case.
-As of February 2026, the best platforms generate clean, readable, and component-based React Native code that follows best practices.
+In the early days of design-to-code, the output was often a tangled mess you could not use for anything serious.
+That is no longer the case.
+As of February 2026, the best platforms generate clean, readable, component-based React Native code that follows best practices.

 The big shift is that modern tools understand the intent behind your design.
-They aren't just tracing pixels; they're translating your design system, Auto Layout, and component variants into structured, maintainable code.
+They are not just tracing pixels.
+They translate your design system, Auto Layout, and component variants into structured, maintainable code.

-Of course, the old saying holds true: garbage in, garbage out.
-A well-organized Figma file is always going to produce better code than a chaotic one.
+Quality still depends on your input.
+A well-organized Figma file will always produce better code than a chaotic one.

 Can I Use This for an Existing App?

-Absolutely, but you'll use a different strategy.
-You wouldn't regenerate your entire existing application from scratch.
+Yes, but you will use a different strategy.
+You would not regenerate your entire existing application from scratch.
 Instead, you use these tools to build new features or screens at high speed.

 For instance, you could design a new user profile section in Figma and have an AI tool generate the React Native components.
-Then, you simply integrate those new, self-contained components into your existing codebase.
+Then you integrate those new, self-contained components into your existing codebase.
+This hybrid approach lets you get the speed benefits of automation without throwing away the work you have already done.

-Ready to transform your Figma designs into a fully functional React Native app in a fraction of the time?
+Ready to turn your Figma designs into a fully functional React Native app in a fraction of the time?
 With CatDoes, you can use conversational AI to generate your app, set up a backend, and manage releases, all in one place.
-Stop wasting time on manual coding and start building faster.
 Explore the platform at catdoes.com.

 Nafis Amiri